 In taking over the B20 Task Force from Los Cabos at the beginning of the year, the Russian secretariat found that the very active and enthusiastic "Los Cabos team" had effectively disbanded following the delivery of their recommendations to the B20 Summit in the summer of 2012.
-Apart from the obvious consequence that it took more time and effort for the new Task Force to pick up the portfolio at the beginning of 2013, it is clear that the whole programme of recommendations ran the risk of being forgotten and not being delivered at all.
+Apart from the obvious consequence that it took more time and effort for the new Task Force to pick up the portfolio at the beginning of 2013, it is clear that the whole program needs strong continuity to avoid the risk of being forgotten and not being delivered at all.